& Burlesque History & Lingo

 Border The short immovable drop at the top of each cross-stage curtain, masking the above-stage equipment when the curtain is open.

 Border Lights The crudest type of general stage illumination.
-Basically a metal box the width of the stage, hung just behind each border, containing a row of electric lamps - each lamp is covered with a glass color filter, alternating red, blue and green.
+Basically a metal box the width of the stage, hung just behind each border, containing a row of electric lamps aimed straight down.
+Each lamp is covered with a glass color filter, alternating red, blue and green.
 The lighting board could only control the intensity of each general color group.

 Borscht Belt The resorts in the Catskills, largely frequented by Jewish audiences and known for entertainment reflecting the audience's background.
-Ethnic and dialect humor were expected, and were not considered offensive because the performers and the audience shared a common ethnicity.
+Ethnic and dialect humor were expected, and were not considered offensive because the audience was bonded by their Jewish ethnicity and the performers shared and catered to that ethnicity.

 Boston Version A "cleaned-up" version of a routine, so called because Boston censors were very strict.